voyfai/frontend-take-home-test-bounding-boxes/README.md

 - Create a table that displays the document items

 ### Interaction Requirements
-- The cells in the document should be mapped to unique items showing all relevant values in the table row with one item id
+- The cells in the document should be mapped to unique items showing all relevant values in the table row with one item ID
-- Clicking a unique item in the table should display the corresponding bounding boxes in the document viewer
+- Clicking a unique item in the table should display all  corresponding bounding boxes in the document viewer
 - Clicking a bounding box should highlight the corresponding row in the table
+- clicking on a bounging box  when all bounding boxes are visible will highlight the row in the table and only that bounding box will be highlighted in the bounding box viewer
-- Implement a toggle to show either all bounding boxes or just one
+- clicking on the bounding box when it is the only box selected will then show all bounding boxes
 - The bounding boxes should hold their size when the page is resized

 ## Questions?

 If you have any questions or run into technical issues, please reach out to us.

+Once you have finished the assessment either send us a link to your github repo or zip the folder and send it to us.

 Good luck with your assessment!